A Partially Pooled NSUM Model: Detailed estimation of CSEM trafficking prevalence in Philippine municipalities: Trafficking to produce CSEM in the Philippines

 We carried out a nationwide survey in the Philippines from October to December 2022.
 The sample size in each municipality was 24 individuals, and this was chosen to balance the error in the resulting estimates with the financial cost of the survey.
 Responses in the municipalities were collected with one barangay in each municipality sampled.
 A stratified multistage cluster sampling approach was used to determine the number and spatial distribution of barangays to sample for a representative household survey.
 Municipalities in the Autonomous Region in Muslim Mindanao were excluded due to concerns around terrorism and the safety of survey enumerators.

 All respondents were asked for basic demographic information about themselves and their household.
 Given the lack of municipality level demographic data in the Philippines, we estimated the prevalence of the known groups (construction workers, PUV drivers, sari-sari store owners and teachers) by asking the members of their household if they belonged to any of these groups.
-Respondents were then asked about how many people in their municipality they knew who trafficked children to produce CSEM.
+The known groups were chosen using a novel procedure of examining the estimated degree distributions visible in Figure \ref{fig:known_group_selection} using the \cite{Killworth_1998b} estimator one group at a time.
+Known groups were rejected for their lack of ``coarseness'' such as the lawyers known group in Figure \ref{fig:known_group_selection} placing all respondents into only three categories of degree size.
+The unusual peaks in the distributions are artefacts of respondents at times giving round numbers rather than patiently enumerating their contacts in the queried group and introducing random noise to combat this effect was discussed but not used in this work.
+We offer more detail and plots in our Supplementary Material.
+To estimate the size of the hidden populations respondents were then asked about how many people in their municipality they knew who trafficked children to produce CSEM.
 Survey enumerators received training about CSEM and a strict safeguarding protocol was designed to ensure the safety of both respondents and enumerators.